Minerva Punjab seeks NOC from AIFF before striking deal with RoundGlass | Goal.com

 Minerva Punjab have also got in touch with the All India Football Federation (AIFF) seeking a clearance from the parent body for the deal to go through.

 "We are looking for a merger at the moment.
 Nothing beyond that.
-The deal will be signed by tomorrow (Thursday)," revealed Ranjit Bajaj to Goal.
+The deal will be signed by tomorrow (Thursday) if we agree on the financial details," revealed Ranjit Bajaj to Goal.

 RoundGlass is a venture capital firm that seeks to invest in the digital healthcare and wellness sectors.
 It was founded in 2014 by Gurpreet 'Sunny' Singh.
 He is also the CEO of Edifecs, a company providing integrated solutions for the healthcare ecosystem.
 He has also established SabTera, which works with under-resourced communities to provide schooling for children and sustainable employment for women.